brimigs/cash-app-guide/README.md

 }
 ```

 Since we are able to directly query the SOL balance of PDA accounts, we don't won't have to keep track of the user's account balance here.
-The owner is being stored to allow for validation checks within instructions, ensuring the account calling the instruction is also the owner of the `cash_account`.
-Friends are being stored to allow for user's to add friends within the app, similiar to cash app.

-### Add Instructions
+### Write Instructions

 Now that the state is defined, we need to create an instruction to initalize an account when a new user signs up for cash app.
 This will initialize a new `cash_account` and the PDA of this account will be derived from the public key of the user's wallet.